michikono/typescript-tdd-exercises/src/exercise3/README.md

 mine placement to attempt to place 99 mines in a 10x10 grid (all squares except 1 will be filled with a mine).
 The test should fail nearly every time.

-Now we need to update the actual mine placement logic:
+Now we need to update the actual mine placement logic.
+We will simulate a situation where core logic is being changed:

 * Inside the inner `for` loop, there is an `if` block that contains logic for determining if a mine should be placed.
 Extract *the if condition* into a method with the signature: `shouldPlaceMine: () => bool`.